 However, not all pillows are created equal.
 The type of pillow you use can make a big difference in the amount of neck pain you experience.

 My name is Dr. Lawrence Woods DC, and I have been designing pillows for over 20 years.
 As a chiropractor, my goal has always focused on improving the health of my patients by optimizing their sleep.
 My designs have been nominated for numerous awards, and I continue to be at the forefront of this industry, helping people get the best night’s sleep possible.

 Neck pain is a common complaint that various things can cause.
 Poor posture, repetitive motions, and injuries can all lead to stiffness and discomfort.
 In some cases, neck pain can result from an injury or accident.
 Whiplash, for example, is a type of neck injury that commonly occurs after a car accident.

 However, neck pain can also result from a more severe condition such as arthritis, meningitis, or degenerative disc disease.
 If you are experiencing neck pain, you must see a doctor to rule out any underlying medical conditions.

 Neck pain can also be caused by your pillow and sleeping position.

-If you sleep on your stomach, you may end up turning your head to the side in order to breathe, which can strain the muscles in your neck.
-Alternatively, if your pillow is too high or too low, it can also cause neck pain.
+If you sleep on your stomach, you may turn your head to the side to breathe, which can strain the muscles in your neck.
+Alternatively, if your pillow is too high or too low, it can cause neck pain.